For me, a half empty dishwasher happens about as often as a lunar eclipse, so empty space is prime real estate!

 Coffee pot / Keurig parts

-The carafe, the filter, the spill catcher/drain, even the little pod holder, can all be washed and look way less dull and brown.
+The coffee carafe, the filter, the spill catcher/drain, even the little pod holder, can all be washed and look way less dull and brown.

 The tray/drain below your ice and water dispenser on the fridge door